About Neighborhood House

-Every year, Neighborhood House serves over 50 artists and ensembles through subsidized performance and rehearsal rentals.
+Every year, we serve over 50 artists and ensembles through subsidized performance and rehearsal rentals.

-In addition to housing the Christ Church Parish and Preservation Trust offices, Neighborhood House serves a core constituency of cross-disciplinary performing artists who imagine new and experimental works in our 120-seat theater.
-Meeting, rehearsal, reception, and performance rooms are available to arts and culture groups and community-based organizations at reduced rates.
-Neighborhood House is also available for conference and corporate rentals.
+Today, in addition to housing the Christ Church Parish and Preservation Trust offices, Christ Church Neighborhood House serves a core constituency of cross-disciplinary performing artists who imagine new and experimental works in our ADA-accessible, 110-seat theater.
+The reach of our arts programming extends beyond the building walls to include concerts in the Christ Church sanctuary and commissions for every corner of our historical campus.

-In 2016, Neighborhood House took over operation of the Farmers Market at Christ Church, formerly N3rd Street Farmers Market.
-Every Wednesday afternoon during the growing season, we invite farmers, artisans, and the community onto the brick pavers outside the church gates.
+In 2016, we took over operation of the Farmers Market at Christ Church, formerly N3rd Street Farmers Market.
+Every Wednesday afternoon, May-November, we invite farmers, artisans, and the community onto the brick pavers outside the church gates.

 Production and Rentals Manager

 Christ Church Preservation Trust seeks a new part-time staff member to fill the role of Rentals and Production Manager at the Christ Church Neighborhood House Theater to oversee technical systems, liaise with renters, manage independent contractors, and maintain a historic space dedicated to art and community.
 We encourage energetic, self-motivated theater technicians and production managers to apply.